rymnc/reinforced-concrete-impls/README.md

 This hash function can replace Poseidon in any zk-based application.
 This includes, but not limited to, Semaphore, RLN, and so on.

+## 3) reinforced-concrete-solidity

+A WIP implementation is [here](./rc-sol/) but it is not optimized, and neither does it work.

+### Usage

+1. Install the dependencies - `foundry`
+2. Test the hash function - `foundry test`

+### Notes

+We encountered an Arithmetic underflow while performing the divisions during `decompose`, which is interesting since the [huff](https://github.com/rymnc/reinforced-concrete-huff) does not have the error.

 ## License